 Oh, I think that's right.

-In fact, I think it ought to it ought to render every single indictment Mueller has brought as poison fruit.
+In fact, I think it ought to render every single indictment Mueller has brought as poisoned fruit.

 This investigation should never have occurred.

-Uh it's impossible to read their comments and reach any conclusion except that they were deep, bitter anti-Trump pro-Clinton people.
+It's impossible to read their comments and reach any conclusion except that they were deep, bitter, anti-Trump, pro-Clinton people.

 And it also raises the question of reopening the Clinton investigation.